rbas/fluxa/README.md

 You are welcomed to fork the project and create a branch for each new feature you wish to add.
 Ensure that you write necessary tests and run the current tests before making your pull request.

-## Contribute
-You are welcomed to fork the project and create a branch for each new feature you wish to add.
-Ensure that you write necessary tests and run the current tests before making your pull request.

 ## License: MIT
 © 2025 Martin Voldrich
 This work is licensed under [MIT license](https://github.com/rbas/fluxa/blob/main/LICENSE).